singular-labs/skan/README.md

 The mechanism works in the following way:

-1. Once registerAppForAdNetworkAttribution() is called for the first time, a 24-hour timer will begin - we’ll call it “Timer 1”.
+1. Once `registerAppForAdNetworkAttribution()` is called for the first time, a 24-hour timer will begin.
+We'll call it `Timer 1`.
-2. The app can then call the updateConversionValue() function and provide a 6-bit number (0-63), which is the conversion value.
-The app may do so as long as Timer 1 hasn’t expired.
+2. The app can then call the `updateConversionValue()` function and provide a 6-bit number (values between `0` to `63`), which is the conversion value.
+The app may do so as long as `Timer 1` hasn’t expired.
-3. Every subsequent call to updateConversionValue() with a higher value than the previous value will update the conversion value, and reset Timer 1, to get a new 24-hour window.
+4. Every subsequent call to `updateConversionValue()` with a higher value than the previous value will update the conversion value, and reset `Timer 1`, to get a new 24-hour window.
-4. Once Timer 1 expires, the operating system will randomly pick a new timer (again between 0 to 24 hours), and create “Timer 2”.
-At this point, any subsequent calls to updateConversionValue() are meaningless.
+5. Once `Timer 1` expires, the operating system will randomly pick a new duration (between 0 to 24 hours), and create `Timer 2`.
+At this point, any subsequent calls to `updateConversionValue()` are meaningless.
-5. Once Timer 2 expires, the device will send a postback to the registered SKAdNetwork URL (the appropriate MMP registration according to 2.2).
+6. Once `Timer 2` expires, the device will send a postback to the registered SKAdNetwork URL (the appropriate MMP registration according to 2.2).
-6. The postback will contain the conversion value (which, as previously mentioned, is **not signed** by Apple)
+7. The postback will contain the conversion value (which, as previously mentioned, is **not signed** by Apple)

 Conversion value is the **only mechanism** for an advertiser to connect the post-install activity to an app install campaign and achieve some form of CPA/ROAS, which is why it’s imperative that advertisers are intelligent about how they manage this value.